icanjs/grid-component-canjs/README.md

 ### Custom view-model:

-To customize grid's view model you can choose any of the available mixins as well as and provide your own to override them.
+To customize grid's view model you can choose any of the available mixins as well as provide your own to override them.

 E.g. if you need only sorting and local pagination (all rows will be given to the grid)